Google Search: Paid advertising and information operations

+Denial of the Gaza famine

+In June 2025, the Israeli Government Advertising Agency (Lapam), operating under the Prime Minister's Office, signed a $45 million contract with Google — through YouTube and Display & Video 360 — to run a global campaign denying the existence of a famine in Gaza.
+The campaign coincided with the Integrated Food Security Phase Classification formally declaring famine in the Gaza governorate in August 2025, which the IPC described as "entirely man-made".
+A propaganda video promoted through Google's infrastructure which stated "There is food in Gaza.
+Any other claim is a lie", reached over six million views.
+Paid search ads also appeared across several European countries directing users to Israeli government pages challenging the IPC's findings, and targeted UNRWA and Francesca Albanese, the United Nations Special Rapporteur on the occupied Palestinian territories.

 Payments to Apple

 In a November 2023 disclosure, during the ongoing antitrust trial against Google, an economics professor at the University of Chicago revealed that Google pays Apple 36% of all search advertising revenue generated when users access Google through the Safari browser.
 This revelation reportedly caused Google's lead attorney to cringe visibly.
 The revenue generated from Safari users has been kept confidential, but the 36% figure suggests that it is likely in the tens of billions of dollars.

 Both Apple and Google have argued that disclosing the specific terms of their search default agreement would harm their competitive positions.
 However, the court ruled that the information was relevant to the antitrust case and ordered its disclosure.
 This revelation has raised concerns about the dominance of Google in the search engine market and the potential anticompetitive effects of its agreements with Apple.

 Big data and human bias

 Google search engine robots are programmed to use algorithms that understand and predict human behavior.
 The book, Race After Technology: Abolitionist Tools for the New Jim Code by Ruha Benjamin talks about human bias as a behavior that the Google search engine can recognize.
 In 2016, some users Google searched "three Black teenagers" and images of criminal mugshots of young African American teenagers came up.
 Then, the users searched "three White teenagers" and were presented with photos of smiling, happy teenagers.
 They also searched for "three Asian teenagers", and very revealing photos of Asian girls and women appeared.
 Benjamin concluded that these results reflect human prejudice and views on different ethnic groups.
 A group of analysts explained the concept of a racist computer program: "The idea here is that computers, unlike people, can't be racist but we're increasingly learning that they do in fact take after their makers ...
 Some experts believe that this problem might stem from the hidden biases in the massive piles of data that the algorithms process as they learn to recognize patterns ... reproducing our worst values".